sagemathinc/cocalc/notes/final_push.md

+[ ] (1:00?) upgrade bup everywhere -- looks like fsck and race condition work is recent: https://github.com/bup/bup

+[ ] (1:00?) html/md and non-ascii doesn't work, but it should, e.g, this goes boom.
+%md
+Very Bad Thing™.

+[ ] (3:00?) my bup backup approach to snapshoting projects is efficient but is *not* working; the repo gets corrupted, and then nothing works afterwards.
+I need to try a few things more carefully (e.g., maybe one repo per project -- less dedup, but much simpler and more robust; ensure saving isn't interrrupted, and if it is delete pack files; ensure only one save at a time -- maybe there is a race/locking issue I'm ignoring?)

+[ ] (1:00?) when using an interact on cloud.sagemath.com that produces graphics (lecture 17 of 308), I'm seeing the image in output not appearing with some probability.
+I'm guessing this has to do with how files get sent from local hub to hub, and there being multiple global hubs... and them not using the database always.

- [ ] (0:30) sage bug -- forgot the flush at the end of eval when adding back buffering, so, e.g., some output doesn't appear.
+[ ] (0:30?)
+MAJOR; sage bug -- forgot the flush at the end of eval when adding back buffering, so, e.g., some output doesn't appear.
  Test case:

  for x in s.split("\na\nb\n"):